Open Banking participants

 Check the self-service portal and the admin panel in the OB sandbox

-Check the OB sandbox by ACP to see a sample customer serf-service portal and a sample administrator portal that are integrated with ACP and, hence, Open-Banking-compatible.
+Check the OB Quickstart by ACP to see a sample customer serf-service portal and a sample administrator portal that are integrated with ACP and, hence, Open-Banking-compatible.

 The individual developer is a person with technical skills whose goal is to create a financial application compatible with OB standards.
 The developers can build Fintech apps for themselves or for commercial purposes.
 In both cases, they need to follow specific requirements that OB sets for Fintech apps.